 After a general election is held, a new general assembly meets and begins a new legislative session.
 The Lieutenant Governor requires and commands the House of Assembly to elect a new Speaker.
-Once the Speaker has been approved by the Lieutenant Governor, he or she declares the new session is open.
+Once the newly elected Speaker has been approved by the Lieutenant Governor, the Lieutenant Governor declares that the new session is open.
 Each new session of a general assembly is formally opened with the reading of the Speech from the Throne by the Lieutenant Governor.

 The opening of a new session is marked by tradition and fanfare.
 By tradition, the Lieutenant Governor wears the Civil Uniform to deliver the Speech from the Throne.

 On opening day, a military guard of honour and band form up in front of the east entrance to Province House, followed by a flag party.
-On arrival, the Lieutenant Governor takes his or her place at the saluting platform on the steps of Province House.
+On arrival, the Lieutenant Governor stands at the saluting platform on the steps of Province House.
 The band plays the Royal Salute and a 15-gun salute fires from Citadel Hill.
 On invitation, the Lieutenant Governor proceeds to inspect the guard of honor and band.
 After more formalities, the Lieutenant Governor enters Province House through a guard of honour formed by the official escort.

 In the House of Assembly chamber, Members of the Legislative Assembly and invited dignitaries take their seats.
-To fanfare, the Sergeant-at-Arms announces the Lieutenant Governor’s arrival and he or she is escorted to the Speaker’s platform.
+To fanfare, the Sergeant-at-Arms announces the Lieutenant Governor’s arrival and the Lieutenant Governor is escorted to the Speaker’s platform.
 The reading of the Speech from the Throne begins.
 The speech itself is prepared by the Premier in consultation with Cabinet and sets out the government’s agenda for the session.